 A program to improve your speaking, reading, writing or basic maths skills is available to help you get and keep a job.

 You may be eligible for the Skills for Education and Employment program if you're:

 - 15 to 64 years of age and looking for full time work

-- registered as an active job seeker with jobactive, Disability Employment Services or the Community Development Programme
+- registered as an active job seeker with jobactive on the Department of Employment website, Disability Employment Services or the Community Development Programme

 - an Australian citizen or permanent resident, or have the right to work in Australia, and

 - receiving one of these payments:

 You may also be eligible for the program if you are:

 - 15 to 21 years of age - even if you don't receive an income support payment, or

 - a migrant serving the 104 week newly arrived residents waiting period for income support payments